 - Flour - you can use all-purpose flour for this recipe.

 - Salt - any kind of sea salt or finely ground salt will work.

 - Crisco - crisco works great because it doesn’t melt as easily as butter.
 But, you can absolutely substitute cold butter if you’d prefer.

 - Water - use super cold water to keep the dough as cool as possible.
 You can even add ice cubes to the water (just don’t add the ice cubes into the dough).

-Fresh Strawberry Pie Filling
+Homemade Strawberry Pie Filling

 - Strawberries - try and find strawberries that are as sweet and flavorful as possible.
 You’ll need to wash, hull and slice before using.
 Some strawberry pie recipes call for mashed strawberries, but I prefer the look of slicing them.

 - Sugar - this recipe calls for regular granulated sugar.

 - Lemon Juice - use fresh squeezed lemon juice for this recipe.